 If you have a deal that is threatening to fall apart, Dawn can help you and your clients explore alternative and legitimate ways of meeting the needs of both Buyers and Sellers.
 Let me help you find cash in your trash…

 The important thing is to GET THAT ESCROW CLOSED!!

 What’s the minimum amount of cash that the Seller needs?
 What’s the maximum amount of cash that the Buyer can put down?
 How long does the Seller want to hold the note?
 Do they plan to sell it and when?
 How can we structure the note to work for the Buyer and still give the Seller a negotiable instrument worth selling in the secondary trust deed market if need be?

 Do you have past clients that have carried paper?
 Do you think they may want to sell it for instant cash?
-The Note Queen buys Seller Financed real estate notes, providing another valuable service to your past clients, who will thank you again and again for the referral.
+We buy Seller Financed real estate notes, providing another valuable service to your past clients, who will thank you again and again for the referral.